Respiratory Syncytial Virus (RSV) Infection

 Infants are at risk for getting severe illness from RSV.
 When someone gets RSV vaccine, their body makes antibodies to fight the virus.
 This process takes about 2 weeks.

 When a pregnant person gets the RSV vaccine, these antibodies pass to the baby.
 Babies who are born at least 2 weeks after the pregnant person gets the RSV vaccine get protected at birth.
-This is when infants are at the highest risk for severe RSV disease.
-The vaccine can reduce a baby's risk of hospitalization from RSV by 57% in the first 6 months after birth.
-If you are pregnant, talk to a health care provider about getting RSV vaccine to protect your baby.
+Protection will last during your baby's first 6 months, while they are at highest risk of severe RSV.

 Infants and Some Young Children